blsn/lrvlall/README.md

 API Full CRUD

-# Admin is the role with the highest level of access
-- give this role in 'role_user' table
+- Admin is the role with the highest level of access give this role in 'role_user' table

-# Publisher can manage other user's posts
+- Publisher can manage other user's posts

-# Author can create posts
+- Author can create posts .
-- ..and edit users
+    .and edit users

-# User has the lowest level role of access
+- User has the lowest level role of access dashboard

-- dashboard
+### More info